From The Sunday Times, February 18th, 2018.

 He is currently studying for the Professional Diploma in Financial Advice (QFA).

-Mr. Moloney has extensive top management and board level experience internationally and domestically in the dairy,meat and nutritionals sectors, covering processing, manufacturing and distribution.
+Mr. Moloney has extensive top management and board level experience internationally and domestically in the dairy, meat and nutritional sectors, covering processing, manufacturing and distribution.
 He is a former Group Managing Director of Glanbia plc.
 He worked with the Department of Agriculture, Food and Forestry as well as in the meat industry in Ireland.
 He is a former council member of the Irish Business and Employers Confederation.
-He is Chairman of Coillte Teo (the Irish State Forestry Company) and a non-executive director of Greencore Group plc, Smurfit Kappa plc and a number of private companies.
+He is Chairman of DCC plc and a non-executive director of Greencore Group plc, Smurfit Kappa plc and a number of private companies.

-Jim O’Hara is a veteran of the high tech industry having served Digital Equipment Corp for 17 years in a variety ofsenior management positions in Europe, US and Asia.
+Jim O’Hara is a veteran of the high tech industry having served Digital Equipment Corp for 17 years in a variety of senior management positions in Europe, US and Asia.
 Jim joined Intel Corp in 1991 to lead the companies first semiconductor investment in Europe.
 Prior to his retirement in 2010 Jim spent the previous 10 years as Vice President of Intel’s Technology and Manufacturing Group and General Manager for Intel Ireland.
 Jim recently chaired a government taskforce on research prioritisation and has taken up several board positions in publicly quoted companies.
 He is chairman of a number of high tech start-up companies.
 Jim was awarded ICT Ireland business person of the year in 2007 and in 2009 Business and Finance business person of the year.
 He is a fellow of the Irish Academy of Engineers and holds an honorary doctorate of science from National University of Ireland.
+Jim served a 9 year term on the Board of AIB from 2010 to 2019.

-Mr. Ronald J. Helow, also known as Ron, founded New Course Advisors in 2008 and serves as its Managing Director.
+Mr. Ronald J. Helow, lives in California and has had a life-long interest in how technology can transform how businesses do things.
+Ron founded New Course Advisors in 2008 and serves as its Managing Director.
 Mr.Helow served as the Chief Technology Officer at NxtStar Ventures, LLC from 2001 to 2008 and founded Registry Systems Corporation in 1990.
 Mr. Helow has many years of experience in the insurance and financial services industries.
 He has been a Director of Horace Mann Educators Corp. since September 29, 2009 and serves as Chairman of the Customer Experience and Technology Committee of the Board.
 Mr. Helow also serves on the Advisory Board of Belvedere Advisors, a California-based money management firm.
 He holds an M.B.A. from the University of Chicago, a J.D. from the University of Florida, and a B.Sc. in Electrical Engineering from the University of Notre Dame.

 Monty has extensive international experience in Investments, Life Assurance and Banking.
 He qualified as an actuaryin 1966.
 Monty was CEO of Liberty Life (South Africa) before moving to Australia where he joined Westpac Banking Corporation.
 He started Westpac Life and also headed up Westpac’s Investment Division.His expertise in the Multi-Manager business led to the creation of a joint venture with Irish Life & Permanent.Monty retired from the Board of Irish Life and Permanent plc in 2003.He is a founding Director of Acuvest.